 - A. Development can be reviewed either by Missoula County or the City of Missoula.
 The Approval Authority must be determined prior to the submission of an application.
 Once the Approval Authority is determined, changing the Approval Authority would require the submission of a new application.
-The following conditions determine the applicable Approval Authority: - Development requiring public water and/or public sewer as defined by 76-5-102 Montana Code Annotated requires annexation into the city of Missoula and the city shall be the Approval Authority; or, - 2.
-Development that does not require public water or public sewer as defined by 76-5-102 Montana Code Annotated can be reviewed by Missoula County if there are no other services requirements requiring annexation. - B. Development requiring the division of land shall also be reviewed in accordance with the subdivision regulations adopted by the applicable Approval Authority in addition to the process within this FBC.
-When standards in the subdivision regulations directly conflict with the standards in this FBC, the standards in the FBC shall apply. - C. If an applicant wishes to utilize the Townhome Exemption Development (TED) process, the applicant shall follow the Approval Authority's existing TED regulations.
+The following conditions determine the applicable Approval Authority: - 1.
+Development requiring public water and/or public sewer as defined by 75-6-102 Montana Code Annotated requires annexation into the city of Missoula and the city shall be the Approval Authority; or, - 2.
+Development that does not require public water or public sewer as defined by 75-6-102 Montana Code Annotated can be reviewed by Missoula County if there are no other services requirements requiring annexation. - B. Development requiring the division of land shall also be reviewed in accordance with the subdivision regulations adopted by the applicable Approval Authority in addition to the process within this FBC.
+When standards in the subdivision regulations directly conflict with the standards in this FBC, the standards in the FBC shall apply. - C. An applicant may utilize approved exemptions from subdivision review for a Master or Final Site Plan, or a portion thereof, so long as the development complies with the regulations of this FBC.